jonathanchoo134/CoreCircuit-Analysis/README.md

 - The NA and EMEA region are the largest contributor to revenue, consistently making 70-80% of the total revenue, with the NA region being the most dominant, contributing to around 50% of the total revenue.
 LATAM is the worst performing region contributing to less than 10% of the total revenue.
 This suggests that similar to the analysis no products, there is a strong dependence on top regions performing.

 # Recommendations
+Based on the analysis above, the following recommendations have been provided:
+- With clear product and regional dominance on revenue, it is crucial to diversity the product portfolio.
+These products can come from accessories of the top performing products like gaming mouse, keyboards and storage drives.
+Products offered should also be localised to better target specific regional customer characteristics.
+- Since Apple iPhone and Bose SoundSport Headphones contribute less than 1% of total revenue, their inclusion in the portfolio should be re-evaluated.
+A detailed analysis of customer demand is recommended to determine whether these products should be discontinued.
+- Given the relationship with the refund rate and volume, a comparative analysis of product quality, defect rates, and customer feedback should be conducted to strengthen quality control processes.
+- Finally, to leverage on the sensitivity of participation levels, prioritize boosting participation through targeted promotions and loyalty-specific benefits such as exclusive rewards, tiered incentives, and loyalty-only offers.